cwi-dis/2immerse-editor/doc/backend-api.md

 The endpoint at `/api/v1/document/<documentId>/events` is meant for the live triggering tool.
 Its API and data structures are described in [live\_tool\_support.md](live_tool_support.md).

+## preview player calls

+The endpoint at `/api/v1/document/<documentId>/preview` is a convenience endpoint that starts a 2immerse player for the current document (it returns a http-redirect to client-api, with the `inputDocument` parameter pointing to _serve/client.json_, described above).
+One optional argument:

+	- `base` the URL of a base _client.json_ configuration document.
+Use this to select different timeline/layout server instances.

 ## document changes